Who we are

 What we do

-Natspec promotes specialism and personalisation within a diverse range of further education and training provision for young people with learning difficulties and/or disabilities.
+Natspec exists to improve Further Education (FE) for students with learning difficulties and/or disabilities.
+We promote specialism and personalisation within a diverse range of FE and training provision.
 This education should broaden their choice, support their aspirations, represent their best interests and provide a social return on investment.

 Our core activities: we